ki-iw/wo-bist-du-seegras/README.md

     - **`video_processor.py`**: Processes video files by extracting relevant frames (based on labels) and applying basic transformations.

 - **`scripts/`**: Contains scripts for interacting with the core functionality of the repository.
-    - **`dataloader_script.py`**: Preprocesses a video and its associated label JSON file, extracting frames and creating the appropriate folder structure for data.
     - **`evaluation_script.py`**: Evaluates a trained model on a dataset (created by `dataloader_script.py`), and generates evaluation metrics.
     - **`training_script.py`**: Trains a model on a given dataset folder and evaluates it periodically.
+    - **`inference_patched_script.py`** Runs a bag-of-seagrass inference on a given Dataset and highlights detected classes for each patch of a frame as described in the [bag-of-seagrass](https://github.com/sgraine/bag-of-seagrass) repository.

 - **`config/`**: Contains configuration files in YAML format for training, evaluation, and dataset selection.
     - **`base.yml`**: Base configuration shared by all models, containing parameters for evaluation and dataset settings.